 Charles Sturt and the search for the inland sea

-In 1844, the explorer Captain Charles Sturt set out with a large party into the central Australia to find what he believed would be an inland sea.
-This latest course of exploration had begun at Narrandera, onto Balranald where the party crossed the Murrumbidgee river towards the Simpson desert.
-A legend in his day, Captain Charles Sturt had successfully charted the Murray river and the Darling River – but his quest for water would bring him through some of the most arid and desolate areas of inland Australia.
-An Odyssey Traveller small group tour follows part of Sturt‘s adventures to discover an Australia inland sea on our educational tours of Australia for mature and senior travellers, joining a program as couple or solo traveler.
+In 1844, the explorer Captain Charles Sturt set out with a large party into the central Australia to find what he believed would be the Australia inland sea.
+This latest course of exploration had begun at Narrandera , onto Balranald where the party crossed the Murrumbidgee river towards the Simpson desert .
+A legend in his day, Captain Charles Sturt had successfully charted the Murray river and the Darling River – but his quest for water within the Australian continentwould bring him through some of the most arid and desolate areas of inland Australia .
+An Odyssey Traveller small group tour follows part of Sturt ‘s adventures to discover an Australia inland sea on our educational tours of Australia for mature and senior travellers, joining a program as couple or solo traveler.

 About Charles Sturt: